Retention, disposal and destruction of public records

 - People involved.

-The retention and disposal schedule will outline how long you need to keep records for, and depends on any legal, community and business requirements.
+A retention and disposal schedule will outline how long you need to keep public records for, depending on any legal, community or business requirements for your public authority.

-Before deleting or disposing of information, data and records, you must check with your relevant record management, legal and Right to Information areas to confirm that there are no potential legal, community and business requirements to keep the information for longer.
+Before deleting or disposing of public records (which includes information and data), you must check with your relevant record management, legal and Right to Information areas to confirm that there are no potential legal, community and business requirements to keep the public records for longer.

 Advice for records managers